 - A typical DNA has an extent around 2.2 meters which is much longer than a nucleus.

-Prokaryotic cells are distinguished from the eukaryotic cells for lacking a well-defined nucleus.
-However, their DNA which is negatively charged are arranged properly in a region called nucleoid.
-They appear as a loop wrapped around a protein molecule having positive charges.
+Prokaryotic cells can be distinguished from the eukaryotic cells by the presence of a well-defined nucleus.
+However, their negatively charged DNA is arranged in a region called nucleoid.
+They appear as a loop wrapped around a protein molecule having a positive charge.

-All eukaryotes have a well-structured nucleus and other cell organelles.
-Hence, their DNAs are arranged systematically.
-DNA is a negatively charged polymer which is compactly packed inside the chromatin, around a ball of positively charged proteins known as histone proteins.
+All eukaryotes have a well-defined nucleus that contains the DNA.
+DNA is a negatively charged polymer which is compactly packed inside the chromatin around a ball of positively charged proteins known as histone proteins.

 The octamer of histone proteins is wrapped with DNA helix giving rise to a structure called nucleosome.
-The nucleosomes makeup to a repeating structure which results in the formation of chromatin.
-Chromatin is a stained thread-like structure whereas nucleosomes are beads on that.
-These chromatin fibres later, during cell division, condense to form chromosomes.
+The nucleosomes are further coiled which results in the formation of chromatin fibres.
+Chromatin fibres are stained thread-like structures whereas nucleosomes are beads present over it.
+These chromatin fibres condense to form chromosomes during mitosis.

-Histones are the proteins that facilitate the packaging of DNA into chromatin fibres.
+Histones are the proteins that facilitate the DNA packaging into chromatin fibres.
 Histone proteins are positively charged and have many arginine and lysine amino acids that bind to the negatively charged DNA.
 Histones are of two types: